sudotliu/sudotliu.github.io/_portfolio/aqueduct_adventures.md

 an amorphous "blob" with fewer particles to reduce interactions, but there was no clear path to implementation, and we were pressed for time.
 Eventually, I realized that our product was a game, not a real-life simulation.
-We could simply generate the water particles on-the-fly from the starting valve and have them disappear from the game engine as soon as they reached the end reservoir.
-This change felt no different to the player, as the perception of what was happening remained virtually the same, and yet it drastically reduced the number of water "particle" interactions, allowing our game to run incredibly smoothly.
-That major breakthrough actually helped in a number of other ways as well; for one thing, it sped up the testing process since the app would no longer stall or freeze but it also simplified the logic for state management and win condition tracking as well.
+We could simply generate the water particles on-the-fly from the starting valve and have them disappear from the game environment as soon as they reached the end reservoir.
+This felt no different to the player, as the perception of what was happening remained virtually the same, and yet it drastically reduced the number of water "particle" interactions, allowing our game to run incredibly smoothly.
+This major breakthrough actually helped in a number of other ways as well; it sped up the testing process since the app would no longer stall in performance but it also simplified state management and win condition logic.

 [![Gameplay screenshot](/assets/images/cs470/gameplay_screen.png)](/assets/images/cs470/gameplay_screen.png)

 The second breakthrough came as we got into more advanced level design.
-To increase the level of challenge and make use of more screen real estate for the game, we had to introduce turns in the water pipes.
+To increase the level of challenge and make use of more screen real estate, we had to introduce turns in the water pipes.
 Up to that point we had only experimented with straight lines as physical boundaries for the water to travel along and that was as simple as drawing a line with some coordinates:
 ```lua
 function PhysicsLineFactoryII:makePhysicsLine(x0,y0,x1,y1,tag)
 ```